Think your kid is healthy? Edmonds family hopes their tragedy helps save otherson October 10, 2013 @ 5:40 pm (Updated: 11:29 am - 10/14/13 )

 "I know that everybody did everything they could to save our boy.
 But his heart stopped again once they got to the hospital and they just couldn't get him back.
 They tried everything," says his mother Melinda as she fights back tears, looking at pictures of Matthew and their family on her iPad.

-After his death, doctors determined Matthew suffered from Hypertrophic Cardiomyopathy, a condition that causes an enlargement of his heart that commonly causes sudden cardiac arrest.
+After his death, doctors determined Matthew suffered from Hypertrophic Cardiomyopathy, a condition that causes an enlargement of the heart that commonly causes sudden cardiac arrest.
 But his parents had no idea.

 "He was perfectly healthy.
 At least we thought he was.
 He's been an athlete since he was five.
 I mean he played soccer, baseball, basketball," says Melinda.

-"We've wracked our brains trying to think of any signs that would of told us.
+"We've wracked our brains trying to think of any signs that would have told us.
 But he didn't have any," says Jerry.

 Sadly, their story is far from unique.
 On average, a seemingly healthy young person suffers a sudden cardiac arrest every three days in the U.S. It's the leading cause of death in exercising young athletes, according to the Seattle-based Nick of Time Foundation.
 The organization was founded by Darla Varrenti, whose son Nick died from sudden cardiac arrest soon after playing high school football in 2004.